Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Experimental overview

 The ions are cooled close to their motional ground state in two stages.
-Initial Doppler cooling is followed by RF sideband cooling of both vibrational modes giving a mean phonon number of 0.6(5) in the center-of-mass (COM) mode measured with sideband thermometry \cite{Mo2017}.
+Initial Doppler cooling is followed by rf sideband cooling of both vibrational modes, giving a mean phonon number of 0.6(5) in the c.m. mode measured with sideband thermometry \cite{Mo2017}.
 The heating rate of one trapped ion in the current experimental setup is 0.19(3)~phonons/ms for this mode.

-We use an Arbitrary Waveform Generator (AWG) to generate the phase-modulated RF driving fields that double dress both qubits \cite{cohen2017continuous,cao2020protecting,farfurnik2017DimaDoubledressed}.
+We use an arbitrary waveform generator (AWG) to generate the phase-modulated rf driving fields that double dress both qubits \cite{cohen2017continuous,cao2020protecting,farfurnik2017DimaDoubledressed}.